Call (888) 883-2483

 - Evidence submission: The Veteran has new evidence to provide but does not want a hearing.

 - Hearing: The Veteran has new evidence to provide and wants to testify before a Veterans Law Judge in the Court of Appeals for Veterans Claims.

 Veterans Appeals Attorneys

-If you have been given a poor rating by the VA or have had your VA claim denied, please contact our VA appeals attorneys.
-Berry Law is a veteran owned and operated law firm that is committed to fighting for the rights of other veterans.
-You are entitled to compensation from the VA for your disabilities, let us fight the next battle alongside you.
+If you have been given a poor rating by the VA or have had your veteran’s disability claim denied, please contact our VA appeals attorneys.
+Berry Law is a Veteran-owned and operated law firm that is committed to fighting for the rights of other Veterans.
+You are entitled to disability compensation from the VA.
+Let us fight the next battle alongside you.
 Contact our team to schedule a free consultation today.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.